asyncapi/community/new-tool-documentation.md

 The [`.asyncapi-tool` file](https://github.com/asyncapi/website/blob/master/scripts/tools/tools-schema.json) requires a specific schema to describe the type and details of your AsyncAPI tool; this file automatically adds your tool to our website's [Tools Dashboard](https://www.asyncapi.com/tools) within a week.
 Every Monday, we run our workflow to add new tools or update existing tools in our website and thus, notifies us regarding the wrong format of the file used somewhere in Github using Slack notifications.
 You can even ask the maintainers to manually trigger workflow by [Creating a Github issue](https://github.com/asyncapi/website/issues/new/choose) or contact us via [AsyncAPI Slack](https://asyncapi.com/slack-invite).

 You must create and maintain your `.asyncapi-tool` file in your tool's repository, as it doesn't require AsyncAPI approval.
+There is no restriction on the directory in which the file has to be created.
+In case, you need to create 2 or more `.asyncapi-tool` files in same repository, you can do the same, just make sure you provide correct `repoUrl` for each of them.
+Same case applies for monorepo as well.

 ## Tool file structure